-It’s simple really: speak with your wallet, and do not buy games that will show the industry we accept their sometimes-insidious tactics.
+It’s simple really: speak with your wallet, and do not buy games that will show the industry we accept their insidious tactics.
 That does mean that sometimes you won’t be able to play the titles you’ve been looking forward to.
 But just think – by buying a game like Star Wars Battlefront II, you stand to lose so much more by supporting microtransactions, than what you gain in enjoyment from playing it.
 Look back 20 years, and where were season passes?
 Where were loot boxes?
-So just think: if we continue to accept gaming in its current state, how bad will things be in 20 years time?
+If we continue to accept gaming in its current state, how bad will things be in 20 years time?

 You can check out my ‘1 Minute Rant’ video at the top of this article, or here if you prefer, but do let us know your thoughts on this issue in the comments section below.